 Human Rights Initiative – promotes international human rights through local service to refugees and immigrants who have suffered human rights abuses, Dallas, TX.

 Immigrant Justice Project, Southern Poverty Law Center – works to ensure that the rights of immigrant workers are protected in the Southeastern states, Montgomery, AL.

 Immigrant Legal Resource Center – works with immigrants and citizens to make critical legal assistance and social services accessible to all, regardless of income, and to build a society that values diversity and respects the dignity and rights of all people, San Francisco, CA.

 Immigration Advocates Network – a collaborative effort of leading national immigration advocacy organizations designed to increase access to justice for low-income immigrants.
 IAN promotes more effective and efficient communication among immigration organizations by providing free, easily accessible and comprehensive online resources in a password-protected website for non-profits and public interest advocates.

 Immigration Direct – we believe that the process of preparing U.S. immigration applications should be easy to understand, simple to complete, and accessible to every qualified person.
 The purpose of our site is to meet all of those goals.
-Immigration Options for Undocumented Youth "Dreamers".
+See Immigration Options for Undocumented Youth "Dreamers".